JuliaGeometry/CoordinateTransformations.jl/README.md

 #### Coordinate types

-The package accepts any `AbstractVector` type for Cartesian coordinates (as well as *FixedSizeArrays* types in Julia v0.4 only).
+The package accepts any `AbstractVector` type for Cartesian coordinates.
 For speed, we recommend using a statically-sized container such as `SVector{N}` from *StaticArrays*.

 We do provide a few specialist coordinate types.
 The `Polar(r, θ)` type is a 2D